 Create new applications of technology to enhance the way we work, play and live.

-- user research
+- conduct well-designed quantitative and qualitative user research

-- You'll have the opportunity to work on high-impact digital technology projects through cutting-edge research with such tools as a Tobii T60 eye tracker in the University's usability lab; our facilities support usability research, visual design, digital audio/video and interactive development.
+Your studies culminate in a dissertation project with a significant impact on the field; you will submit your dissertation project for evaluation by a committee of faculty and experts.You'll have the opportunity to work on high-impact digital technology projects through cutting-edge research with such tools as a Tobii T60 eye tracker in the UB User Research Lab and the immersive visualization technologies in the UB Gamelab.
+Our facilities support usability research, visual design, digital audio/video and interactive development.

 Classes are offered evenings and weekends, and some courses are offered in the summer for continuing students.
 Additionally, some courses are offered online.